 Right, everyone, let's make a start.
 Over the past few sessions, we've been considering the reasons why some world languages are in decline, and today I'm going to introduce another factor that affects languages, and the speakers of those languages, and that's technology and, in particular, digital technology.
-In order to illustrate its effect, I'm going to focus on the Icelandic language, which is spoken by around 321,000 people, most of whom live in Iceland Q31 - an island in the North Atlantic Ocean.
+In order to illustrate its effect, I'm going to focus on the Icelandic language, which is spoken by around 321,000 people, most of whom live in Iceland - an island in the North Atlantic Ocean.

-The problem for this language is not the number of speakers - even though this numberis small.
+The problem for this language is not the number of speakers - even though this number is small.
 Nor is it about losing words to other languages, such as English.
-In fact, theQ32vocabulary of Icelandic is continually increasing because when speakers need a new wordG32for something, they tend to create one, rather than borrowing from another language.
-All thisMass cleanadic quite a special language - it's changed very little in the past millennium,yet it can handle twenty-first-century concepts related to the use of computers and digitalComputers and digitaltechnology.
-Take, for example, the word for web browser ... this is vafri in Icelandic, whichComes from the verb 'to wander'.
-I can't think of a more appropriate term because that'sexactly what you do mentally when you browse the internet.
-Then there's an Icelandic wordQ33for podcast - which is too hard to pronounce!
-And so on.Q33 great deal of time in the digital world and this world is predominantly English.
-Think about Q34 smartphones.
-They didn't even exist until comparatively recently, but today young people use Comparently to read books, watch TV or films, play games, listen to music, and so on.
-Q35
+In fact, the vocabulary of Icelandic is continually increasing because when speakers need a new word for something, they tend to create one, rather than borrowing from another language.
+All this makes Icelandic quite a special language - it's changed very little in the past millennium, yet it can handle twenty-first-century concepts related to the use of computers and digital technology.
+Take, for example, the word for web browser ... this is vafri in Icelandic, which comes from the verb 'to wander'.
+I can't think of a more appropriate term because that's exactly what you do mentally when you browse the internet.
+Then there's an Icelandic word for podcast - which is too hard to pronounce!
+And so on.

+Icelandic, then, is alive and growing, but - and it's a big but - young Icelanders spend a great deal of time in the digital world and this world is predominantly English.
+Think about smartphones.
+They didn't even exist until comparatively recently, but today young people use them all the time to read books, watch TV or films, play games, listen to music, and so on.
+Obviously, this is a good thing in many respects because it promotes their bilingual skills, but the extent of the influence of English in the virtual world is staggering and it's all happening really fast.